cesarsotovalero/cesarsotovalero.github.io/_posts/2025/2025-07-15-i- am-switching-to-python-and-actually-liking-it.md

 ## FastAPI

 I use [FastAPI](https://fastapi.tiangolo.com/) for building APIs.
-It has been a game changer for me, it allows for easy creation of RESTful APIs with automatic validation, serialization, and documentation.
+It has been a game changer for me; it allows for easy creation of RESTful APIs with automatic validation, serialization, and documentation.
 FastAPI is built on top of Starlette and Pydantic, which means it provides excellent performance and type safety.
 It’s fast, easy to use, and integrates seamlessly with Pydantic for data validation.